lineCode/ZFFramework/master/develop_note.md

         which should be implemented manually,
         for most case, outter invoker should have wrapped by zfCoreMutexLocker, and there's no need for low level string types to supply thread-safe

-for app level, we use ZFString/ZFStringEditable to hold strings, whose actual impl depends on platform impl, and may have better performance when integrated with UI (considering a UI text view holding a large amount of text)

-in short, zfstring is more convenient in cpp wolrd and has better performance for small string operations, while ZFString suits the situation that interacting with native impls

 ## ZFCoreArray/ZFCoreMap